jeremytammik/tbc/a/1952_manager_journal_macro.md

 We recently mentioned
 Chuong Ho's [open source add-in manager](https://thebuildingcoder.typepad.com/blog/2022/01/add-in-manager-formulamanager-and-tiger-year.html#2).

-> Usually, when developing and debugging an addin with RevitAPI, user has to recompile, close and reopen Revit each time they modify the add-in code.
+> Usually, when developing and debugging an add-in with Revit API, user has to recompile, close and reopen Revit each time they modify the add-in code.
 With Add-In Manager, you can modify and run the add-in directly without closing and reopening Revit again and again.

 Chuong announces new enhancements: